honeynet/honeynet.org/content/faq.md

 ##### 1. “I am a student and want to contribute to your Google Summer of Code projects.
 What should I do?”

 Please refrain from contacting us via Email.
-Rather please join our GSoC Slack channel at https://gsoc-slack.honeynet.org/ and ask your questions there.
+Rather please join our [Discord](https://discord.gg/68B8Ru5fSU) and ask your questions there.

 ##### 2. How do I contribute to the development of a Honeynet Project tool?